cloudblog004/fantasticfoodies/content/en/posts/747-recipe-of-favorite-chicken-charsi-karahi-very-easy-and-tasty.md

 1. Get to taste Salt

-Lets enjoy a delicious Charsi Karahi &amp; many other Pakistani Beef &amp; Mutton This coal cooked Charsi Karahi Recipe is worth eating.
+Lets enjoy a delicious Charsi Karahi & many other Pakistani Beef & Mutton This coal cooked Charsi Karahi Recipe is worth eating.
 It has a different and unique flavor.
 Homemade Charsi karahi is much tastier than that of the restaurants.
 A bit of butter in Charsi karahi.

 <!--inarticleads2-->